Alamo Canyon Rock Climbing

 Drive to Catalina State Park on Oracle Rd.
 (AZ 77) in Oro Valley.
 Pay the entrance fee and drive to the parking lot at the road's end.
 From the trail head, follow the sign for "birding loop" and then go left.
 After the "stairs", a dirt road intersects the loop at a bench.
 Take the dirt road, which turns into a horse trail, then into a sandy wash, and then back into a horse trail.
 This takes you to the mouth of Alamo Canyon.

 Don't drop into the Canyon here, because it's very brushy.
 Instead follow the vague trail as it continues along the left side of the drainage.
 Eventually it peters out, but there are cairns and open spots for a ways which help you stay out of the canyon bottom.
 Drop into the canyon bottom when it becomes too much trouble to cross the intersecting washes on the side (about 1/4 mile).
 Follow the stream and then go straight uphill when you are just below the dome.
 Allow 2-3 hours.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Alamo Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Alamo Canyon: